 — P. Duran, D. Gipson & L. Jenkins, Braille for the New Millennium, Jan 2000

-The Quixote is our ongoing project to compete with current Braille displays.
-It uses a parallel slider-encoder mechanism to set Braille pins in either six or eight dot format with a series of ridged sliders.
-As of late 2012, the concept described in the Youtube video ( with descriptive voiceover ) has been worked on by a third party.
-We are not at liberty to discuss this in any detail at the moment.
+The Quixote was a project to compete with current Braille displays.
+It used a parallel slider-encoder mechanism to set Braille pins in either six or eight dot format with a series of ridged sliders.

 We recommend the following as authoritative sources of information;

 We are indebted to Ingrid Dijkers for donating the background image, & to Kroc Camen for creating the excellent Open Source NoNonsense Forum.